Huu-ay-aht First Nations

-The Huu-ay-aht First Nations is a First Nations band government based on Pachena Bay about 300 km northwest of Victoria, British Columbia on the west coast of Vancouver Island, in Canada.
+The Huu-ay-aht First Nations is a First Nations based on Pachena Bay about 300 km northwest of Victoria, British Columbia, on the west coast of Vancouver Island, in Canada.
 The traditional territories of the Huu-ay-aht make up the watershed of the Sarita River.
 The Huu-ay-aht is a member of the Nuu-chah-nulth Tribal Council and is a member of the Maa-nulth Treaty Society.
 It completed and ratified its community constitution and ratified the Maa-nulth Treaty on 28 July 2007.
 The Legislative Assembly of British Columbia passed the Maa-nulth First Nations Final Agreement Act on Wednesday, 21 November 2007 and celebrated with the member-nations of the Maa-nulth Treaty Society that evening.

 On 8 April 2009, the federal Government of Canada and the provincial Government of British Columbia joined with the Maa-nulth Treaty Society to sign the Maa-nulth Final Agreement in Port Alberni, British Columbia.
 The Huu-ay-aht and other member-nations of the Maa-nulth Treaty Society then officially entered in the sixth and final stage of the British Columbia Treaty Process, treaty implementation.